Ragab0t/Offsec-Notes/README.md

 # Offsec

-Offsec PWK Notes and Files
+Offsec PWK notes and frecuently used files